How ‘Putin’s chef’ and his Wagner Group cronies are cashing in on conflict

-How ‘Putin’s chef’ and his Wagner Group cronies are cashing in on conflict around the world
+How ‘Putin’s chef’ and his Wagner Group are cashing in on Sudan and conflicts around the world

-They’ve drawn most attention in eastern Ukraine, but it seems wherever war breaks out – from Syria to Sudan – this group of mercenaries can be found profiting from bloodshed.
-Now, leader Yevgeny Prigozhin’s rift with the Kremlin could make them even more dangerous, writes World Affairs Editor Kim Sengupta
+They’ve drawn most attention in eastern Ukraine, but it seems wherever war breaks out – from Syria to Sudan – this group of mercenaries can be found profiting from bloodshed, writes World Affairs Editor Kim Sengupta

-As troops of rival military strongmen clashed in Sudan, reports surfaced that the airport in Merowe, some 200 miles north of Khartoum, was being prepared for the arrival of transport aircraft carrying a large consignment of weapons.
+As troops of rival military strongmen clashed in Sudan, reports surfaced that the airport in Merowe, some 320km (200 miles) north of Khartoum, was being prepared for the arrival of transport aircraft carrying a large consignment of weapons.

 It is not known if Wagner landed arms at Merowe, which has been captured by its Sudanese ally Mohamed Hamdan Dagalo, whose Rapid Support Force (RSF) is engaged in the violent confrontation with the country’s main military headed by General Abdel Fattah al-Burhan.